mightymos/ReedTripRadio/README.md

 ### Description
 This is an alternative firmware for wireless 433MHz magnetic door/window reed sensors.

 STC15W104 are 8051 based processors + SYN115 radio transmitter.
 '104 model has 4KB flash space and board also has a tamper detect switch which is cool.

 Some sensors have STC15W101 but with only 1KB flash.
 Also some sensors purchased did not have tamper switch installed.
 Anyway 1KB flash would not support software serial or hardware abstraction layer (HAL).
 One possibility however is to use emulated EEPROM area for code space.

-STC processors do not allow read/verify of written firmware.
+Additionally STC processors do not allow read/verify of written firmware.
 Therefore open source alternative is needed to confirm program behavior.

 Boards contain a header that may be populated with pins labeled with G (ground), T (transmit), and R (receive) for flashing with USB to UART module.